 Standard bank transfers are usually complete within one business day, but the total processing time may extend to 3-5 business days due to your bank’s clearing process.
 Holidays are not considered business days in this calculation.
 Standard transfers to eligible debit cards take approximately 48 hours, while checks sent through mail typically arrive within ten business days.

-🎯 Our verdict: Stripe is generally better for businesses seeking predictable and transparent payout schedules, while PayPal offers faster transfer options, especially with Instant Transfer.
-So it comes down to your preferences, so we will take it as a tie.
+Our verdict: Stripe is generally better for businesses seeking predictable and transparent payout schedules, while PayPal offers faster transfer options, especially with Instant Transfer.
+So it comes down to your preferences, so we will consider this a tie.

 Both Stripe and PayPal place a strong emphasis on security to safeguard user transactions.
 Stripe employs advanced features, including industry-standard SSL encryption and fraud prevention tools powered by machine learning algorithms.
 Compliant with Payment Card Industry Data Security Standard (PCI DSS) requirements, Stripe ensures secure handling of payment information.